jeanlouisboudart/kafka-vanilla-spring-boot-demo/README.md

 * [LogAndFail](src/main/java/com/example/demo/kafka/LogAndFailExceptionHandler.java)
 * [DeadLetterQueue](src/main/java/com/example/demo/kafka/DlqExceptionHandler.java)

-By default, the DeadLetterQueue implementation is used.
+By default, the LogAndFail implementation is used.
+IT will encourage projects to think about error handling and picking the relevant strategy for their context.

-It can be configured via your application.yml file.
+This behavior can be configured via `kafka.exceptionHandler` attribute your application.yml file.
 ```yaml
 kafka:
   exceptionHandler: "LogAndContinue"